Hamilton fastest at wet Silverstone

 Despite the delays and frustration, there was no denying the enthusiasm of those who made it in.

-The grandstands looked fuller than on race day at some sunnier circuits, even if drivers rewarded them with only tentative laps on the glistening track due to the conditions and needing to save tyres.
+The grandstands looked fuller than on race day at some sunnier circuits, even if drivers rewarded them with only tentative laps on the glistening track.

 "Bit of swimming today only 6 laps in FP1!
 UK weather is just unreal," declared Marussia's German driver Timo Glock on Twitter after the first session.

-Staying on the asphalt was tricky, with the afternoon practice halted for 10 minutes when Brazilian Bruno Senna veered off into the barriers after his Williams hit standing water and aquaplaned.
+Staying on the asphalt was tricky, with the afternoon practice halted for 10 minutes when Brazilian Bruno Senna veered off into the barriers after his Williams hit standing water.

-Senna, who has yet to race at Silverstone in Formula One and had to sit out the morning session while Finnish test driver Valtteri Bottas took his place, was unhurt but the car looked heavily damaged.
+Senna, who has yet to race at Silverstone in Formula One, was unhurt but the car looked heavily damaged.

-Ferrari's Fernando Alonso, the current championship leader, also hit the barriers and damaged his car's front wing after a similar off-track excursion late in the session.
+Ferrari's Fernando Alonso, the current championship leader, also hit the barriers after a similar off-track excursion late in the session.

-"In the wet, the car seems OK but it's practically impossible to say where we are compared to the others," said the Spaniard.

 Toro Rosso's Australian Daniel Ricciardo was second on the morning timing screens ahead of Hamilton.